-If a current student leaves PCS for another school and then wishes to return to PCS, the student will be placed on the waiting list.
+If a current student leaves MHS for another school and then wishes to return to MHS, the student will be placed on the waiting list if one exists for that grade.

-Element 9: Annual Financial Audits
+Element 9: Financial Audits

 "The manner in which annual, independent financial audits shall be conducted, which shall employ generally accepted accounting principles, and the manner in which audit exceptions and deficiencies shall be resolved to the satisfaction of the chartering authority."
 Education Code § 47605(b)(5)(I)